isabella232/data-workbench.en-1/help/home/c-geo-oview/c-wk-img-lyrs/c-elmt-pt-lyrs/c-elmt-pt-lyrs-ref-lkp-files/c-elmt-pt-lyr-file-frmt/c-dyn-pts.md

 ---
 description: When creating an element point layer using dynamic points, the latitude and longitude data is embedded in each element of the dimension.
-seo-description: When creating an element point layer using dynamic points, the latitude and longitude data is embedded in each element of the dimension.
-seo-title: Defining Element Point Layers Using Dynamic Points
 solution: Analytics
 title: Defining Element Point Layers Using Dynamic Points
 topic: Data workbench